 It feels so good to teach your little one something new.
-When Kai was two, we did this lesson with the cutest post office activities and he was over the moon.
+When Kai was two, we did this lesson with the cutest post office activities for early years and he was over the moon.

 My preschoolers started asking me about our mailbox and loved nothing more than seeing the postal worker delivering mail at about the same age.
 (We’re kind of avid window watchers.)
 That’s when I decided to teach my son all about it and make a day of learning about the mail.